Searching...

 Wondering about the potential taxes associated with popular online fundraising options, including mobile cash apps like Venmo, Zelle, and PayPal – or Facebook Fundraisers and GoFundMe?
 Not sure whether you have to pay taxes on fundraiser money?

-Be sure you understand the potential tax implications of fundraising through these platforms and through our nonprofit Help Hope Live before you start fundraising.
+This post will help you understand the potential tax implications of fundraising through these platforms – and why you get better protection when you fundraise with our nonprofit Help Hope Live.

 As of November 31, 2023, Facebook no longer allows you to start a “personal” or “personal cause” Facebook Fundraiser.